vanchristjh/kilatbox/SETUP_WITH_CREDENTIALS.md

 ✅ All tests passed!

 Your CloudKilat configuration is working correctly.
-You can now start the KilatBox server with: npm start ═══════════════════════════════════════════════
+You can now start the Exora ID server with: npm start ═══════════════════════════════════════════════
 ```